Jamb0t/Enforced-Mod/README.md

         - Hallucination cooldown increased to 6 (from 3)
     - Supply Costs
         - Crag supply cost increased to 5 (from 10)
         - Shade supply cost increased to to 5 (from 15)

+- Pre-296 Build
+    - Rupture cost to 2 (2 sec cooldown)
+ - Pre-297 Build
+    - Phase gate health to 2000
+    - Phase gate armor to 550
+    - Webbed duration to 2
+    - Web slow velocity scalar to 0.15
+ - Pre-299 Build
+    - Contamination cooldown to 5
+    - Contamination lifeSpan to 20
+ - Pre-300 Build
+    - Flamethrower cost to 10
+    - Flamethrower damage to 16
+    - Burn damage per stack per second to 3
+    - Flamethrower maxstacks to 20
+    - Flamethrower stackrate to 0.4
+    - Flame damage stack weight to 0.5